TianKwock/ncae_threat_hunting/notes.md

 `find / -type f -perm -04000 -ls 2>/dev/null` to search for files with the SUID bit set.
 To remove the SUID bit, `chmod u-s <file>` will remove the SUID bit

 `gtcap -r / 2>/dev/null` will list enabled capabilites

+`cat /etc/exports` if you see no_root_squash, it means that someone can create an executable with SUID bit set